Enabling entanglement distillation via optomechanics: Introduction

 Quantum optomechanics is opening up new avenues for the manipulation of optical states \cite{aspelmeyer1, aspelmeyer2}.
 The usage of optomechanical systems for teleportation and establishing Gaussian entangled states of distant systems have been studied (see, \textit{e.g.} Refs. \cite{Tombesi, Lloyd, zoller1, new-Tombesi}).
-However the key quantum communication enabling protocol of entanglement distillation has thus far been untouched in opto-mechanics as the majority of the applications considered a linearized (therefore Gaussian) interaction.
-On the other hand, the bare optomechanical radiation pressure interaction is non-Gaussian (tri-linear) \cite{Law}.
-Can this coupling be useful for quantum communication, namely, for entanglement distillation?
-The trilinear coupling, which enables mechanical superpositions \cite{Bose1999, Bouwmeester,Li}, has only recently started drawing serious attention \cite{Nunnenkamp1,Rabl, He, Liao1, Xu, Kronwald, Wei, Akram, Liao2} as it is becoming physically significant in certain setups \cite{Painter, chan, cooling1, murch, xuereb, Barclay}.
-Here we show that the bare ``tri-linear'' optomechanical radiation pressure interaction can enable the concentration of the entanglement of two mode squeezed vacua by local operations.
-In particular, ``snap-shot'' position detections of a mechanical oscillator, whose technology has been developed recently \cite{vanner, vanner2, aspelmyer}, serve as the alternative to photo-detection.
-Our proposal also demonstrates that sometimes the usage of weak (in the sense of ``coarse-grained''/unsharp) measurements can be better for enacting a quantum protocol than their fine grained counterparts.
+However the key quantum communication enabling protocol of entanglement distillation has thus far been untouched in optomechanics as the majority of the applications considered a linearized (therefore Gaussian) interaction \cite{Maimaiti2015, Zheli2017}.
+On the other hand, the bare optomechanical radiation pressure interaction is non-Gaussian (trilinear) \cite{Law}.
+It typically entangles the mechanical and optical degrees of freedom \cite{Bose1999, Bouwmeester,Li} so that the mechanics can be measured to manipulate the state of light.
+As a matter of fact, this trilinear coupling is becoming physically significant in certain setups \cite{Painter, chan, murch, xuereb, Barclay} and drawing considerable attention \cite{Nunnenkamp1,Rabl, He, Liao1, Xu, Kronwald, Wei, Akram, Liao2}.
+A natural question thus arises: can the radiation pressure interaction enable entanglement distillation?
+Here we answer in the affirmative, showing that non-Gaussian entangled states of light can be produced at a sufficient rate to enable scalable entanglement distillation \cite{Datta} (see Section \ref{sec-enabling} for details).
+In particular, the entanglement of two mode squeezed vacua can be enhanced conditionally on ``snap-shot'' position detections of a mechanical oscillator --- via a methodology recently developed \cite{vanner, vanner2, aspelmeyer, Raizen,Novotny,Hendrik,Genoni1}.
+This snap-shot position measurement effectively measures the photon number in the cavity, as the optomechanical nonlinearity couples the photon number operator to the mechanical position \cite{fock-meter}.
+However, due to the weakness of the nonlinear optomechanical interaction, the photon number is effectively measured in a coarse grained manner through the snap-shot position measurement.
+Our proposal thus also illustrates that weak (in the sense of ``coarse-grained''/unsharp) measurements can be useful for enabling a quantum protocol.